Hard processes in multi-TeV ion collisions: Discussion and Conclusions

 In this work, we have attempted to map out the ion and collider energy dependence by systematically cataloging the scattering rates and theoretical uncertainties of \confirm{42} high-$p_T$ processes in $^{208}$Pb-$^{208}$Pb, $^{131}$Xe-$^{131}$Xe, and $^{12}$C-$^{12}$C collisions over the energy range $\sqrt{s_{NN}}=1-100$ TeV.
 Our work takes advantage of publicly available precision Monte Carlo simulation tools developed initially for proton-proton collisions~\cite{Stelzer:1994ta,Alwall:2014hca}.
 Our work also relies on advances in nuclear PDF fits, which have seen significant improvements over the past decade~\cite{Klasen:2023uqj}.
 We carry out this work up to NLO in QCD in order to properly account for additional partonic and kinematic sub-channels, which can be numerically important due to the presence of accidental cancellations at lowest order in perturbation theory, large virtual corrections at one loop, the largeness of the strong coupling constant, \textit{etc}.

 While our main results are shown in Sec.~\ref{sec:xsec} (cross sections), Secs.~\ref{sec:xpdf} and \ref{sec:lumi} feature, respectively, a study of nPDFs and luminosities (and their ratios) for various partons, nuclei, scales, and kinematic ranges.
-When taken altogether, we are able to build an interesting narrative on how the interplay between nuclear dynamics (\textit{e.g.}, meson exchange), hadronic dynamics (\textit{e.g.}, long-range gluon exchanges), and partonic dynamics (\textit{e.g.}, DGLAP evolution) propagate into cross sections.
+When taken altogether, we are able to build an interesting narrative on how the interplay among nuclear dynamics (\textit{e.g.}, meson exchange), hadronic dynamics (\textit{e.g.}, long-range gluon exchanges), and partonic dynamics (\textit{e.g.}, DGLAP evolution) propagate into cross sections.
 In many cases, this interplay leads to sufficiently large differences in cross sections with sufficiently small uncertainties that they can be observed experimentally in ongoing and future high-energy ion collisions.
 However, at the same time, we find consistently the increasing role of partonic dynamics as the dominant driver of phenomenology at increasing collider energies for many processes.
-Motivated by this, we explored in Sec.~\ref{sec:extrapolation} the error one makes when trying to extrapolate cross sections for one nucleus from predictions for a second nucleus.
+Motivated by this, we explore in Sec.~\ref{sec:extrapolation} the error made when trying to extrapolate cross sections for one nucleus from predictions for a second nucleus.
+For illustrative purposes, we briefly examine in Sec.~\ref{sec:xsec_yields} the prospect for observing diboson and triboson processes in symmetric ion collisions at the HL-LHC and FCC by means of a simple event analysis including conservative selection cuts.
+Finally, in Sec.~\ref{sec:xsec_summary}, we catalog in Tables~\ref{tab:summary_pb208}-\ref{tab:summary_hx1_bis} various cross sections and uncertainties for representative collision scales $\sqrt{s_{NN}}=5\TeV,\ 5.52\TeV,\ 39\TeV,$ and $100\TeV$, for all four ion-ion configurations under consideration.

+For the benchmark collider scenario~\cite{FCC-ionsstudygroup:2017glf} of $\sqrt{s_{NN}}=39$ TeV, we report that $\mathcal{O}(10^2-10^{8})$ resonant and high-$p_T$ Standard Model events can be produced with $\mathcal{L}=33$ nb$^{-1}$ of data.
+For the HL-LHC, one can expect $\mathcal{O}(10-10^6)$ single, multiboson, and top events per $1$ nb$^{-1}$ at $\sqrt{s_{NN}}=5.52$ TeV.
+While total production rates are large, decay rates and experimental selection/acceptance rates will impact final event yields, and merit further study.